root-project/root/interpreter/llvm/src/docs/LangRef.rst

 """"""""""

 The '``llvm.memset.*``' intrinsics fill "len" bytes of memory starting at the destination location.
-If the argument is known to be aligned to some boundary, this can be specified as the fourth argument, otherwise it should be set to 0 or 1 (both meaning no alignment).
+If the argument is known to be aligned to some boundary, this can be specified as an attribute on the argument.

+If "len" is 0, the pointers may be NULL or dangling.
+However, they must still be appropriately aligned.

 '``llvm.sqrt.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^